October 1, 2025

 Expensify and SAP Concur both help businesses manage expenses, but each comes with trade-offs.
 Expensify is simple but lacks depth.
 SAP Concur is powerful but complicated.

-Ramp gives finance teams the best of both worlds: automation, savings, and visibility — without hidden costs or complexity.
-That’s why more than 25,000 businesses trust Ramp to modernize spend management.
+Ramp gives finance leaders the best of both worlds: automation, visibility, and savings in one platform — without hidden costs or complexity.
+That’s why more than 45,000 finance teams trust Ramp to modernize spend management and free their teams from manual work.

 See how Ramp can replace both Expensify and SAP Concur — and do more.